Playing Markov Games Without Observing Payoffs: Copycat strategy in HSG

 \section{Copycat strategy in HSG}

 In this section we prove \cref{prop:hsg}.
-We show that under \cref{assum:HSG}, we can reduce the game to an equivalent symmetric zero-sum matrix game that can be solved using \cref{alg:matrixgames} (\cref{app:Matrix-Game}), achieving a bound on the learners payoffs of $O(\Horizon \actionsize \sqrt{\Time})$ in polynomial time.
+We show that under the strict HSG assumption (\cref{assum:HSG}), the Markov game effectively collapses into a single symmetric zero-sum matrix game.
+This reduced game can be solved using the Copycat strategy (\cref{alg:Main}), achieving a cumulative payoff bound of $O(\Horizon \actionsize \sqrt{\Time})$ in polynomial time.

+Just as not every SSG is an MSG, it is crucial to recognize that the HSG class is a strictly smaller subset of MSG.
+Intuitively, HSG seems like a natural generalization, but the requirement for symmetry over \textit{history-dependent} policies rules out games with complex state transition structure.

+We illustrate this distinction with the counter-example in \cref{fig:msg-not-hsg}: a game that satisfies the MSG condition but fails to be an HSG.